apennathur/arunpennathur/mycv.md

 24. A. Pennathur, L.R.
 Contreras and K.S.
 Premkumar.
 Manual Dexterity of Older Adults, In Proceedings of the 2004 Annual Industrial Engineering Research Conference (IERC), Institute of Industrial Engineers, Houston, Texas, May 15-19, 2004.

 25. L.R.
 Contreras, C. Modi and A. Pennathur.
-Integrating Simulation Modeling and Equipment Condition Diagnostic for Predictive Maintenance Strategies – A Case Study, In Proceedings of the Winter Simulation Conference, p1289-1296, San Diego, CA, December 2002. [google scholar cites: 2]
+Integrating Simulation Modeling and Equipment Condition Diagnostic for Predictive Maintenance Strategies – A Case Study, In Proceedings of the Winter Simulation Conference, p1289-1296, San Diego, CA, December 2002.

 26. L.R.
 Contreras, L. R., A. Pennathur, M. Ortega, T. Salcido, and N. Ahmed.
 Redesigning Prescription Medication Labeling for An Anglo-Hispanic Elderly Population Using Human Factors, In Proceedings of the Human Factors and Ergonomics Society 45th Annual Meeting, Pages 860-864, 2001.